Super Bowl 47 Champion Haloti Ngata Retires from NFL After 13 Years

 Super Bowl 47 Champion Haloti Ngata Retires from NFL After 13 YearsMarch 18, 2019

-Haloti Ngata, who made five All-Pro teams in 13 NFL seasons, announced his retirement from football Monday from the top of Mount Kilimanjaro in Tanzania.
+Haloti Ngata, a five-time Pro Bowler and two-time first-team All-Pro in 13 NFL seasons, announced his retirement from football Monday from the top of Mount Kilimanjaro in Tanzania.

 "Walking away with no regrets, just peace in knowing I gave it my all and had a helluva lot of fun doing it."

-Ngata, 35, spent his first nine seasons with the Baltimore Ravens.
-He made five Pro Bowl teams to go along with the All-Pro selections and was one of the fiercest run-stuffing defensive tackles in football.
-He then spent three seasons with the Detroit Lions before finishing his career with the Philadelphia Eagles in 2018.
+Ngata, 35, spent his first nine seasons with the Baltimore Ravens and was one of the fiercest run-stuffing defensive tackles in football.
+He notched all his Pro Bowl and All-Pro honors, including three second-team All-Pro nods, in Baltimore.
+He then played three seasons with the Detroit Lions before finishing his career with the Philadelphia Eagles in 2018.

-The Ravens won Super Bowl XLVII thanks to a defense that was anchored in the middle by Ngata and a brilliant run by Joe Flacco.
+The Ravens won Super Bowl XLVII thanks to a defense anchored in the middle by Ngata and a brilliant run by quarterback Joe Flacco.

-Ngata's last few seasons were ultimately hampered by injuries.
-He missed at least two games due to injury in each of his last four seasons and 19 games total during that time.
-That hampered his ability to be as effective as he would have in years past, but Ngata was still a solid run stuffer last season as part of the Eagles line rotation.
+Ngata's last few seasons were hampered by injuries.
+He missed at least two games because of injury in each of his last four seasons and 19 games total during that time.
+That hindered his ability to be as effective as he would have in years past, but Ngata was still a solid run stuffer last season as part of the Eagles' line rotation.